Seymour, Indiana: National Register of Historic Places

-The T. Harlan and Helen Montgomery House is a grade five historic building of Dutch Colonial Revival design located at 628 North Poplar Street has 5 bedrooms and 2 and a half baths.
-It last sold in 1979 for $49,000 and was placed on the registry in 2010.
+The T. Harlan and Helen Montgomery House is a grade five historic building of Dutch Colonial Revival design.
+It is located on North Poplar Street and was placed on the registry in 2010.

 The Seymour Commercial Historic District consists of 79 contributing buildings and 4 contributing structures in the central business district of Seymour.
 The district developed between about 1876 and 1945 and includes notable examples of Italianate, Romanesque Revival, and Classical Revival style architecture.
-The entire district was placed on the register in 1995 although the Jonas Hotel later burnt to the ground and no longer exists.
+The entire district was placed on the register in 1995, although the Jonas Hotel later burned down and no longer exists.

-The Southern Indiana Railroad Freighthouse, has since January 2008 served as the Jackson County Visitor Center, for Jackson County, Indiana.
+The Southern Indiana Railroad Freighthouse, has served as the Jackson County Visitor Center for Jackson County, Indiana, since January 2008.
 The freight house was placed on the National Register of Historic Places on June 22, 2003.

-George H. Vehslage House is a historic home located at 515 N. Chestnut Street.
+George H. Vehslage House is a historic home located on Chestnut Street.
 It was built in 1894 and is a 2-and-one-half-story, Queen Anne style brick dwelling with a limestone foundation.
 It was placed on the registry in 2010.